-As described by Shoham in (Agent-oriented programming, 1993), any agent can pass through a different set of states; the state of an agent consists of components such as beliefs, decisions, capabilities and obligations.
+As described by Shoham (Shoham Y., 1993)), any agent can pass through a different set of states; the state of an agent consists of components such as beliefs, decisions, capabilities and obligations.
 In the CONTRACT-NET protocol Requester agents go through different sets of states, performing different actions upon receipt of a message (either from the UI or from other agents) according to their current state.
 In the following figure (Figure 3), the states for Requester agent are shown with arrows indicating the allowed transitions between one state and another.